wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 All networks except Google+, Pinterest and LinkedIn Company Pages are available for free.

 It really depends on the availability of the free API from the Social Network itself.
 Facebook, Twitter, Tumblr, LinkedIn and others have a very good and powerful free APIs that could be used for publishing posts.
 Those networks are free for you.
-Some networks like Google+ and Pinterest don’t have API or have a read-only API that doesn’t allow to make posts.
-We had to create our own API libraries for such networks and those libraries are availble separatelly for some fee.
+Some networks like Google+ and Pinterest don't have API or have a read-only API that doesn't allow to make posts.
+We had to create our own API libraries for such networks and those libraries are available separately for some fee.

 =  Does the free plugin support Wordpress Multisite (ex-WPMU)? =